 Marie-Anne Devaux holds a Licence ès Lettres Modernes and a Diplôme d'Etudes Théâtrales from the Université de la Sorbonne (Paris III).
-Prior to joining IES, Mme.
+Prior to joining IES Abroad, Mme.
 Devaux worked as Administrative Director of EDUCO, the Duke and Cornell joint program in Paris, as a Drama instructor for several programs in Paris (such as Duke, Scripps, and Northwestern), and as Director of the Academic Year Abroad program in Paris.
 She also served as the Director of the IES Abroad Paris French Studies Program for more than 15 years.

 IES Abroad Arles Staff